sauvc/rulebook/rulebook.md

 ## Video Submission

 All teams have to submit a video of their AUV prior to the competition.
-The video has to
+The video **HAS TO**

--  be maximum **5 minutes** long,
+-  be maximum **1 minute** long,
--  be submitted before December 31, 2018,
+-  be submitted before December 31, 2019,
--  showcase the AUV swimming underwater for at least **10 seconds**.
+-  showcase the tether-less operation of AUV swimming underwater for at least **10 seconds**.
--  showcase the **operation and safety** of the [Kill Switch](#safety).
+-  showcase the **operation** of the [Kill Switch](#safety); pressing the Kill Switch should stop all thrusters immediately.

-Videos will be reviewed by the organizing committee and **only teams with accepted videos be allowed to attend the competition**.
+Videos will be reviewed by the organizing committee and **30 teams with the best vehicles will be allowed to attend the competition**.

 The organizers reserve the right to publish the video submissions after the competition.